nickreich/data-stories/pages/project.md

  - A ten-slide presentation summarizing the key findings.
  - A 500 word technical write-up describing the details of your analysis.

+You hand in the items by sending an email to the project organizers at the ASA.
+When you send your email, please CC the instructor, Nick Reich, as well.

-Each team will create a Google Drive folder and should submit the above materials to that folder in addition to submitting them officially to the challenge website.
+Each team should also create a Google Drive folder and should submit the above materials to that folder in addition to submitting them officially to the challenge.
 Additionally, each individual student will hand in a separate detailed write-up that describes the analyses that they contributed to their group analysis (see below).
+All of these items should be placed in the shared Google Drive folder by the due date.

 #### Guidelines for the group write-up